 Maternity Leave and Paternity Leave

-Two weeks of special paternity leave must be granted on the child’s birth.
+Two weeks of additional leave must be granted to the mother’s companion on the child’s birth.
 Depending on collective agreements, the employer may have to provide pay during this time.

 Additional Leave and Benefits

 Upon completion of the first twelve months of parental leave, parents can take another twelve months of leave to care for their child.
 However, this leave will be unpaid.

 In addition to employment termination by default – i.e. in case of a fixed-term contract – resignation and mutual agreement, Norwegian law recognises the following grounds for employment termination (non-exhaustive list):